elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-29-cs3103-lecture-7-iot-protocols-and-application-development.md

 - Internet of everything

-# IOT Protocols and Standards and Applucation
+# IOT Protocols and Standards and Application

 The impact if IOT
 - Billions of devices